scarburato/searchenginepp/README.md

 ### Run tests

-Go in build/ directory and use the following command:
+Go in the `build/` directory and use the following command:

 ```bash
 tests/Google_Tests_run